benli-bl17/dating-website/README.md

 After login, you can go to chatroom page to have a online realtime chat with our other users.

 # Update Function
-if you change your first name after join in the events.
+If you change your first name after join in the events.
 The member list will not update your name automatically</br>
 You have to quit to delete the previous name and re-join to present the current name</br>

 # Developers